zergioz/pythonVisual/README.md

 # pythonVisual
-Testing visualizations libraries with python
+Testing visualizations libraries with python and randmon data samples